 Key Highlights

-• Next Steps: Decide whether the car can be restored or needs towed for further inspection or repair.
+- Plan Next Steps: Based on the damage, decide whether the car is repairable or needs professional towing for inspection or salvage.

 In This Guide: